dmbarbour/glas/docs/GlasDesign.md

 The language module should compute a namespace that defines a compile process.
 This will use a request-response channel for loading and logging, and also have an `io:source` input and `io:result` output.
 A viable request API:

-* **note:Message** - response is unit; outputs a message for debug logs, progress reports, proposed code changes, etc..
-Message have any type, subject to de-facto standardization.
+* **note:Annotation** - Response is unit.
+Annotations have any type, subject to de-facto standardization.
+Uses include reporting parse errors, progress reports, caching hints, proposing code changes, etc..
 * **load:ModuleID** - A module ID is typically `module:symbol` or `package:symbol`.
-Response is the result of compiling that module, or a lazy placeholder (requires runtime support).
+Response is the module's value, or `error` if there is any problem (missing module, dependency cycle, etc.).
+Cause of error is not reported in response but would be visible to build environment.

-* **exists:ModuleID** - response is boolean, `true` iff the specified module can be compiled.
-This can be useful for modeling defaults or flags at the module system layer.
+Compilation succeeds if a result is generated.
+However, as a convention, `error:Message` annotations might indicate that mission-critical or production builds should fail.

-A load error can occur if a module is ambiguous, not found, fails to produce a result, or forms a dependency cycle.
-Lazy placeholders can defer load errors, and also simplify incremental computing and dynamic linking.
+An optimal runtime for language modules will support lazy loads, responding immediately to load requests with a placeholder.
+This feature simplifies parallel builds, incremental computing, and dynamic loading.

-Compile succeeds if `io:result` is output, though logged errors (`note:error:Message`) should be reported.
-Partial success is possible in presence of lazy placeholders.
-Because effects are severely restricted, we can guarantee that compilation is deterministic based on the input source and state of the module system.
+*Note:* With composition, source can have any type.
+For example, with file `foo.xyz.json`, source input to `language-xyz` would be the result output from `language-json`.

 ## Glas System Patterns